giladlotan/itpmssd/Week_7/README.md

 - Going through interview findings
 - Talking about perception vs. reality

-_Social Discussion_: Power, Manipulation, and Control
+_Social Discussion_: Power and Manipulation
 - Introduction to Bots
 - The same systems that can be useful can also manipulate